gcarmix/autopyc/README.md

 # autopyc v1.0.0
 This is a small script to automatically compile your Python code using py_compile, useful to deploy compiled code without sharing the sources.

 It is useful for big projects, with a lot of .py files, in fact running "python -m compileall" would compile the sources, but storing the .pyc in __pycache__ folders and subfolders.
+Tested with Python 3 on big Django and Flask projects.

 This script instead will prepare the output folder by creating a new project folder with just the compiled files in place of the sources.

+Here is an example

+INPUT:
 ```
 --+ProjectFolder
   |